zilexa/Homeserver/README.md

 This is the most time-consuming and complex part of creating your homeserver as there are many choices to be made, not just for your filesystem but also folderstructure.
 1. Learn about the options first in [Modern Filesystem Explained](https://github.com/zilexa/Homeserver/blob/master/filesystem/FILESYSTEM-EXPLAINED.md) then:
 2. [Step 2a.
 Create Filesystems](https://github.com/zilexa/Homeserver/tree/master/filesystem).
 Understand your goal, make sane choices.
-3. Learn about Linux system folderstructure, standard subvolumes and tips for your folderstructure in [Folderstructure Recommendations](https://github.com/zilexa/Homeserver/blob/master/filesystem/folderstructure-recommendations.md)
+3. Learn about Linux system folderstructure, standard subvolumes and tips for your folderstructure in [Folderstructure Recommendations](https://github.com/zilexa/Homeserver/blob/master/filesystem/folderstructure-recommendations.md).
 4. [Step 2b.
 Create Datapool(s)](https://github.com/zilexa/Homeserver/blob/master/filesystem/create-datapools.md)

 ### Step 3.
 Data Migration
 [Data Migration](https://github.com/zilexa/Homeserver/blob/master/filesystem/data-migration.md) - Move files to your server data pool.
-Make sure you have at least scanned the Folderstructure Recommendations](https://github.com/zilexa/Homeserver/tree/master/filesystem/folderstructure-recommendations).
+Make sure you have at least scanned the [Folderstructure Recommendations](https://github.com/zilexa/Homeserver/tree/master/filesystem/folderstructure-recommendations).
 Note my folder structure might not fit your needs.
 It's up to you to decide how to structure your data.

 ***